 But, I still have mixed feelings about church.
 I believe in church—deeply.
 The Christian faith isn’t something that can be lived out in isolation, in the private of a den or a study or the confines of one’s own mind.
 Christ calls us to love—to love God with our whole selves, to love our neighbors with our whole selves, and to love our fellow followers of Jesus as He first loved us.
 The only place we can do that—and learn how to do that—is in community and fellowship.
 That’s what church is.

-But church can still be a frustrating and confounding place.
+Church can still be a frustrating and confounding place.
 A lot of what goes on at church still makes me want to crouch in the floorboard because it doesn’t have anything to do with Jesus.
 Church should be an outpost of heaven living and working in this world.
 A community where we don’t sidestep hard questions or sticky issues; where we have open, honest, deep discussions about God, the Bible, and what it means to follow Jesus in the world we live in; and where we do more than ‘do church.’
 In other words, my ministry is dedicated to preaching, teaching, and living a meaningful, undomesticated gospel that that kid crouching in the floorboard would have taken notice of.

 When I’m not working at or on church, I enjoy being at home with his wife, Kristen and learning from our twin daughters as they explore the world as only children can.
 I also enjoy tennis, golf, reading, writing this blog, conversations over coffee and Indian food, NPR, travel, and all things British.